Location: Arizona, USA

 Southwest Snake Photography Expedition

 The Chiricahua Mountains and surrounding desert in Southern Arizona, are home to an incredible diversity of snakes and other endemic herpifauna.
-Join us on an adventure through the American outback to find and photograph snakes in their natural habitat.
+Join us on an adventure through the American outback to find and photograph snakes and other reptiles in their natural habitat.

 Whether you are fascinated or phobic towards this important group of animals, you will come away from this trip with a greater understanding and respect for the role that snakes play in the natural world.